Rynoxx/sentora-whmcs/README.md

 ## Requirements ##
 [WHMCS](http://whmcs.com/ "WHMCS Website") installed (doesn't have to be on the same machine as the sentora installation(s)) The WHMCS and Sentora installation running on PHP 5.4 or above
+The Sentora module requires the following default modules to function (enabled by default): manage_clients and domains

 - - -